MaptimeSEA/maptimesea.github.io/index.md

 #Our Tutorials

 We are trying our best to post tutorials so anybody can learn from them.
 We'll be using [resources](http://maptime.io/lessons-resources/) from [MaptimeHQ](http://twitter.com/MaptimeHQ) as well as writing our own.

+Interested in leading a tutorial?
+Great!
+Take a look at our [instructor guidelines](/guidelines) and send us a message.